skip to Main Content

 Armitage:

-It is merely the graphical cyber attack management tool that helps to visualize the targets and to expose the framework with advanced capabilities.
+It is merely a graphical cyber attack management tool that helps to visualize the targets and expose the framework with advanced capabilities.

 Katana v2: